rBurgett/Backbone.js-with-IndexedDB-and-Dexie.js-Demo/README.md

 ###indexedDB

-IndexedDB has been around since about 2010 but has only recently become a viable option for web developers.
+[IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) has been around since about 2010 but has only recently become a viable option for web developers.
 As with most new web technologies, the browsers had to catch up.
 IndexedDB is designed to store large amounts of data and comes with all major desktop browsers today.
 There is no background server or plugins necessary to use it!
 The syntax is quite ugly and does not make for readable code.
 But that's where a good abstraction layer comes in!

 ###Dexie.js

-Dexie.js is a very well-written JavaScript library for using indexedDB.
-With Dexie.js, you the developer do not need to worry about browser inconsistencies because the library smooths all those over and provides a simple API interacting with the DB.
+[Dexie.js](https://github.com/dfahlander/Dexie.js/wiki/Dexie.js) is a very well-written JavaScript library for using indexedDB.
+With Dexie.js, you the developer, do not need to worry about browser inconsistencies because the library smooths over all those and provides you a simple and readable API for interacting with the DB.

 ###Backbone.js

-I had heard of Backbone's sync method and wanted to write a custom implementation which would sync data with indexedDB rather than a remote server.
+I had heard of Backbone's [sync method](http://backbonejs.org/#Sync) and wanted to write a custom implementation which would sync data with indexedDB rather than a remote server.
 I found that it was much easier than I expected.

 ###How?